carfirst125/porforlio_2526/02_ml_sagemaker/README.md

-# Project 02 - Using sagemaker pipeline to train ML model and saving artifact
+# Project 02 - Using Sagemaker Pipeline to train ML model and saving artifact

 ## Project Overview